 For a unique lunch experience in one of Toronto’s most beautiful heritage buildings, a glimpse of the City’s history and the opportunity to hobnob with lawyers, judges and other jurists (a crucial component of any memorable meal), a visit to Osgoode Hall is in order.

-To get to the restaurant, make your way along Osgoode Lane to the LSUC entrance on the east side of the building, and ask the front desk or security guard for further directions.
-I highly recommend springing for the Chef’s Menu, a prix-fixe menu that changes regularly and is made with local and seasonal ingredients.
-Have a glass of wine while you’re at it, and as you sip, take in the chandeliers, stained glass and leather-bound tomes.
+To get to the restaurant, make your way along Osgoode Lane to the LSO entrance on the east side of the building, and ask the front desk or security guard for further directions (it is surprisingly confusing to get to inside the building!).
+I highly recommend the Chef’s Menu, a prix-fixe menu that changes regularly and is made with local and seasonal ingredients.
+Enjoy the wine pairing while you’re at it, and as you sip, take in the chandeliers, stained glass and leather-bound tomes.
 After lunch, walk through the ornate Great Library and the rest of Osgoode Hall.
+A real treat!